 - Machine Learning – Machine learning is a subset of artificial intelligence (AI).
 At its core, machine learning involves the use of algorithms that can refine themselves over time.
 The future of data analysis may be shaped by computers, so this is a vital skill to have.

-- Data Mining – Data mining is the practice of transforming enormous data sets into usable information.
+- Data Mining – Data mining is the practice of transforming enormous data sets, including big data analytics, into usable information.
 Through specialized software, companies can mine data to find and capitalize on observable patterns.

-Because these data analyst skills are instrumental to data analysis, it’s not enough to be proficient with them; a passion for these topics is equally important.
+Because these data analyst skills are instrumental to data and business analytics, it’s not enough to be proficient with them; a passion for these topics is equally important.